Julien Reverchon

-Julien Reverchon (August 3, 1837 – December 30, 1905) was a French botanist.
+Julien Reverchon (August 3, 1837 – December 30, 1905) was a French botanist and naturalist.

 Biography

 Childhood

 Reverchon was born on August 3, 1837, in Diémoz, France, to Jacques Maximilien and Florine (Pete) Reverchon.
 He was the brother of Elisée Reverchon and Paul-Alphonse Reverchon.

-Reverchon displayed an interest in the natural world at a young age, and along with his brother amassed a collection of nearly 2,000 species of plants during his childhood.
+During his youth, Reverchon had already begun to display an interest in the natural world, and together with his brother Elisée amassed a collection of nearly 2,000 species of plants during his childhood.
+This devotion to nature laid the foundation for the career he would pursue later in life.

 Arrival in the United States

 At the age of 19, Julien and his father emigrated from France to join Fourierist Victor Prosper Considerant's colony at La Réunion in Dallas County, Texas; his older brothers Elisée and Paul-Alphonse remained behind in France.

 The Reverchons arrived at La Réunion in December 1856, shortly before the formal dissolution of the colony.
-Maximilien received a plot of land southeast corner of the colony in exchange for their shares in the failed company.
-The family established a farm on the site and Reverchon began studying the local flora.
+Jacques received a plot of land at the southeastern edge of the colony in exchange for their shares in the failed enterprise.
+The family established a farm on the site, and Reverchon began studying the local flora.

 Family life and career

 Reverchon married Marie Henri on July 24, 1864.
-They had two sons who would die as youths of typhoid fever in 1884.
+They had two sons, Maximilien and Michel, born in 1865 and 1866 respectively, who would both die as youths of typhoid fever in 1884.

-After abandoning botany for a few years, Reverchon resumed collecting plants in 1869, when he made an expedition with Jacob Boll to collect fossils in West Texas.
-With subsequent collections, he contributed to the production of noted floras by Asa Gray and Charles Sprague Sargent and the enrichment of many American collections.
-Reverchons´s plant specimens were distributed by Allen Hiram Curtiss in his exsiccata-like series North American Plants.
+After abandoning botany for a few years, Reverchon resumed collecting plants in 1869, when he went on an expedition with fellow naturalist Jacob Boll to collect fossils in West Texas.
+With subsequent collections, he contributed to the production of noted floras by Asa Gray and Charles Sprague Sargent, and the enrichment of many American collections.
+Reverchon's plant specimens were distributed by Allen Hiram Curtiss in his exsiccata-like series North American Plants.

 Later life and death

-Reverchon taught botany in Dallas toward the end of his life.
+In his later years, Reverchon taught botany at the Baylor University College of Medicine, at the time located in Dallas.

-Reverchon was struck by a train on July 6, 1905, fracturing his arm and badly bruising his back while examining some bugs near the railroad track in Greenville, Texas.
-Reverchon never recovered from his injuries and died at his adopted son RM Freeman's home on December 30.
+On July 6, 1905, Reverchon was struck by a train, fracturing his arm and badly bruising his back, while examining some bugs near a railroad track in Greenville, Texas.
+Reverchon never recovered from his injuries, and died at his adopted son Robert Freeman's home in Eagle Ford on December 30th.
+He was 68 years old.

-At the time of his death, his home the Rose Cottage contained a rich herbarium with more than 2,600 different species and 20,000 specimens.
+At the time of his death, his home, known as the "Rose Cottage", contained a rich herbarium with more than 2,600 different species and 20,000 specimens.